Updated Aug 26, 2020

 Below is the current Project A Microprojects List (partial):

 |Code||Work Package||Planned Activities||Notes|

-|A1.01||Project Admin||Managing project scope, resources and timeline.
+|A1||Project Admin||Managing project scope, resources, and timeline.
 Development of protocols; instigating and managing relationships with 3rd parties; and continuous alignment with other BIMe Initiative projects|

-|A1.10||Canonical Dictionary Items - English||Development and updating of Dictionary Items covering all common international terms within Noteworthy BIM Publications plus those identified within national and international standards in English|
+|A2||Canonical Dictionary Items - English||Development and updating of Dictionary Items covering all common international terms within Noteworthy BIM Publications plus those identified within national and international standards in English|

-|A1.11||Extended Descriptions - English||Identification and invitation of subject matter experts to contribute texts, charts and videos (see example).
+|A3||Extended Descriptions - English||Identification and invitation of subject matter experts to contribute texts, charts and videos (see example).
 Each Extended Description is a separate Activity within the Work Package|

-|A1.30||Tool Development - Backend||Development of an Editorial Dashboard to manage translations/updates and communication amongst Editors.
+|A7.2 Tool Development - Backend||Development of an Editorial Dashboard to manage translations/updates and communication amongst Editors.
 Improvement of versioning and version control (allowing external links to a specific version).
 Database optimisation.
 Improvement and documentation of the API.|

 How the BIM Dictionary project is managed